Campus Tree Map-FAQ’s

 What do you use to make the map?

-The actual map itself is on ArcView 9.3, in a file geodatabase.
+The original map itself was on ArcView 9.3, in a file geodatabase.
 The data are input on a Dell Axim Pocket PC running ArcPad, with the data entry forms written in ArcPad Application Builder.
-The conversion to the Google Earth file is done in an ArcView script named Export to KML.

 How long did it take?